-Georges and Anne are in their eighties.
+Georges and Anne are an octogenarian couple.
 They are cultivated, retired music teachers.
-Their daughter, who is also a musician, lives abroad with her family.
-One day, Anne has an attack.
-The couple's bond of love is severely tested.
+Their daughter, also a musician, lives in Britain with her family.
+One day, Anne has a stroke, and the couple's bond of love is severely tested.

 Georges and Anne are a couple of retired music teachers enjoying life in their eighties.
 However, Anne suddenly has a stroke at breakfast and their lives are never the same.
 That incident begins Anne's harrowingly steep physical and mental decline as Georges attempts to care for her at home as she wishes.
 Even as the fruits of their lives and career remain bright, the couple's hopes for some dignity prove a dispiriting struggle even as their daughter enters the conflict.
 In the end, George, with his love fighting against his own weariness and diminished future on top of Anne's, is driven to make some critical decisions for them both.Written by

 Kenneth Chisholm (email@example.com)

 4 of 4 people found this review helpful.

 Was this review helpful to you?